couchbaselabs/vagrants/README.md

     end

-See the [Domain Specific Options](https://github.com/pradels/vagrant-libvirt#domain-specific-options) in the vagrant-libvirt docuementation for a complete list of possible options.
+See the [Domain Specific Options](https://github.com/pradels/vagrant-libvirt#domain-specific-options) in the vagrant-libvirt documentation for a complete list of possible options.

 ##### Running with KVM